-Prevention is a priority and although this strategy focuses on a universal approach, there must be targeted interventions for certain groups such as under 25s, men who have sex with men (MSM) and minority ethnic groups who are disproportionately affected.
+Prevention is a priority and although this strategy focuses on a universal and all ages approach, there must be targeted interventions for certain groups such as under 25s, men who have sex with men (MSM) and minority ethnic groups who are disproportionately affected.

-This strategy is supported by and refects our local Sexual Health Needs Assessment (SHNA), which is a live document and responds to the variable landscape and needs of our population and sits alongside the development of the Integrated Care System (ICS).
+This strategy is supported by and reflects our current local Sexual Health Needs Assessment (SHNA), responds to the variable landscape and needs of our population and sits alongside the development of the Birmingham and Solihull Integrated Care System (ICS).

-The Sexual and Reproductive Health Strategy works towards integrating all priorities in order to address the wider determinants of good sexual and reproductive health.
+The Sexual and Reproductive Health Strategy works towards integrating all the priorities in order to address the wider determinants of good sexual and reproductive health.

-This strategy was developed by Birmingham and Solihull Council's Public Health and Commissioning Teams.
+This strategy was developed by Birmingham City Council's (BCC's) and Solihull Metropolitan Borough Council's (SMBC's) Public Health and Commissioning Teams.
 Interested members of the public and stakeholders have been invited to give their views on the strategy, and those views have been incorporated.